 If the Pirates don't make any moves this offseason, the club is projected to have a payroll just under $61 M on Opening Day in 2013.
 That number is the highest in franchise history, as well as a jump from the $30.16M payroll (before arbitration cases) they had going into last offseason.
-Owner Bob Nutting wouldn't give an estimate as to how much money they will have to spend on free agents to improve the club this offseason, but he remains committed to increasing the payroll.
+Owner Bob Nutting wouldn't give an estimate as to how much money they will have to spend on free agents to improve the club this offseason, but he remains committed to increasing the payrol...

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail email@example.com.